Dirk's professional Accordion Tuner 2.5

 The tuning process with the module 'record and report'

-- Measure all notes one by one and write down the errors with respect to the desired values (and the beatings as well).
+- Measure all notes one by one and write down the errors with respect to the desired values (and the beats as well).

 - Open the accordion.